UKCloud/documentation/articles/other/other-ref-glossary.md

 A complimentary service from UKCloud that ensures our platform, up to the hypervisor level, adheres to Good Practice Guide 13 (GPG13) guidance.

-For more information, see the [Protective Monitoring FAQs](../other/other-faq-promon.md).
+For more information, see [Protective Monitoring from UKCloud](../other/other-ref-promon.md).

 ### Public Services Network (PSN)